- Shareholders Equity

 Below infographics details the differences between stock and mutual funds.

-Stock and Mutual Funds Differences
+Stock vs Mutual Funds Differences

-The below are some of the vital differences between stock and mutual funds:
+Below are some of the vital differences between stock and mutual funds:

 - A stock is a collection of shares owned by an individual investor indicating their proportion of ownership in the assets and earnings of a Corporation.
 On the other hand, mutual funds are a pool of money from a number of small-scale investors which is further invested in a portfolio of assets.
 These include equity, debt or other money market instruments.